jeremy-jarvis/jeremy-jarvis.github.io/index.markdown

 layout: home
 title: ""
 subtitle: "Hi!
-I'm a Senior Software Engineer with more than 17 years of experience.
-My focus in on building quality software that makes a meaningful impact on our world."
+I'm a Senior Software Engineer with more than 15 years of experience and a focus on software testing.
+I build and test quality software that makes a meaningful impact on our world."
 ---

 Check out my blog below and learn more [about me](/about-me) and the [projects](/projects) I have worked on.